 Plant of the month: Snowdrops

 Cheer up your garden with snowdrops (Galanthus), which shine bright at this time.
 Depending on the type of snowdrop, you may already have had a wonderful display or be about to enjoy their delicate flowers.
-If you didn’t plant any bulbs last autumn, you can still have snowdrops now because potted plants are often on sale.
+If you didn’t plant any bulbs last autumn, you can still have snowdrops now because potted plants are often on sale (try Gardening Express.
 Plunge the pot into the ground or in a larger container with other plants for the best effect.
 Once the leaves begin to fade, plant up those in containers, and lift and divide other clumps of bulbs and spread them around the garden.
-You can also often buy bulbs ‘in the green’ ie with leaves, to be planted immediately (try Dobies online garden centre.
+You can also often buy bulbs ‘in the green’ ie with leaves, to be planted immediately but be sure the roots have not dried out before buying/delivery/planting.

 For inspiration regarding which types to grow, find a ‘snowdrop walk’ near you.
 Gardens not normally open to the public in your area may be opened solely for their snowdrop spectaculars, so ask at your local tourist information centre for gardens open now, or visit further afield.
 We’ve visited Hodsock Priory, Nottinghamshire, and Rode Hall, Cheshire.
 For a comprehensive list across the UK, go to Great British Gardens website.